bleything/m8cropad/README.md

 ================================================================================

 This repo contains firmware that allows you to use the [Adafruit Macropad] as a controller for the [M8 Tracker Headless].
-To use, copy `code.py` to your macropad and then load up the [M8 Web Display].
+To use, copy `code.py` and `constants.py` to your macropad and then load up the [M8 Web Display].

 [Adafruit Macropad]: https://www.adafruit.com/product/5128
 [M8 Tracker Headless]: https://github.com/Dirtywave/M8HeadlessFirmware